Rush1120/songs-about-you/README.md

 # Songs about you

 A mood-based music recommender system built with the Spotify Web API, Python, and Streamlit.
-It analyzes your top tracks and classifies them by mood — like Happy, Chill, Sad, or Hype* — based on their audio features.
+It analyzes your top tracks and classifies them by mood like Happy, Chill, Sad, or Hype based on their audio features.

 ## Features